Secondary Division Application Instructions

 If you are applying for two courses, include your petition in your letter.
 Specify your desired course schedule, and explain your plan for managing the increased time commitment.

 The teacher’s academic subject need not match the subject of the ATDP course(s) to which you are applying, with one exception.
-If you are applying for Algebra I, Geometry, Algebra II/Trigonometry, Precalculus or AP Statistics this form must be completed by your current math teacher (see all accelerated mathematics prerequisites).
+If you are applying for Algebra I, Geometry, Algebra II/Trigonometry, Precalculus or Statistics (AP-aligned) this form must be completed by your current math teacher (see all accelerated core mathematics prerequisites).

 Remember that your teacher’s time is valuable.
 Ask your teacher ahead of time before you provide them with the form.
 We recommend sending your teacher this form at least one week before you plan to submit it with your application.